dhruv8433/Java---JDBC/README.md

 Modify the provided Java classes according to your database schema and requirements.
 Here's a brief overview of the files:

-- `DatabaseConnector.java`: Establishes a connection to the database.
+- `ConnectionDb.java`: Establishes a connection to the database.
-- `UserDAO.java`: Data Access Object for performing CRUD operations on the `User` table.
+- `Insertion.java, Deletion.java`: Data Access Object for performing CRUD operations on the `Registation` table.
-- `User.java`: Model class representing a user entity.
+- `DisplayTable.java`: Model class representing a user entity.

 Feel free to extend and customize the codebase to suit your needs!